rollin340/ldap_nifi_airflow/README.md

 # Local copy to test LDAP & NiFi

+## Steps to run the project

-## Setting up
+### Setting up
+- Run `setup_airflow_permissions.sh` to create the `.env` file to ensure that files written by Airflow belongs to the host user. **Run this BEFORE you launch the containers**
 - Import the certificate `./nifi/nifi-cert.pem` to your browser.
-You can skip this step, but you will required to "Accept the risks and continue" with launch of NiFi.
+You can skip this step, but you will be required to click on the "Accept the risks and continue" button with every launch of NiFi.

-## Run the containers
+### Run the containers
-From the Terminal, at base directory, run `docker compose up`.
+On the Terminal from the project's root directory, run `docker compose up`.

+### Enable 'memberOf' module in LDAP for Airflow
+- To use Airflow, run `setup_ldap_memberof.sh`to enable LDAP to show "memberOf" details from each user. **This process recreates the initial LDAP tree, and should be done AFTER the container has started, but BEFORE new users/groups are created**

-### Docker images used
+## Docker images used
 - `bitnami/openldap`:`2`
-- `ldapaccountmanager/lam`:`stable`
+- `ldapaccountmanager/lam`:`stable` AND/OR `osixia/phpldapadmin`:`latest`
 - `apache/nifi`:`latest`
+- `postgres`:`13`
+- `redis`:`latest`
+- `apache/airflow`:`2.3.3`

 ## LDAP Details

 ### Org Tree
 <pre>
 ─── dc-example,dc=org
     │
     ├── ou=groups
     │   ├── cn=admins
-    │   ├── cn=users
+    │   └── cn=users
     │
     └── ou=users
         ├── cn=admin1